 Non-Spouse IRA Beneficiary Rules

-First, there are no rules that require that a retirement plan must pass to a spouse upon the death of the owner.
-And certainly in cases where the decedent is not married, a retirement plan will necessarily pass to a non-spouse.
+First, there are no rules that require that a retirement plan must be passed to a spouse upon the death of the owner.
+And certainly, in cases where the decedent is not married, a retirement plan will necessarily pass to a non-spouse.
 In fact, it’s probably a more common outcome than is generally assumed.

 When retirement money is inherited by a spouse, he or she can generally roll the account over into their own retirement plan, and there are no immediate tax consequences.

 But a non-spouse is basically limited to three options: